jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-getting-started-guide.md

 Many of the screens in AdapTable have context-sensitive help, where appropriate, displaying an information icon.
 If you hover the cursor over the icon, the help information appears in a pop-up dialog.

-Appendix

-Column Header Menu Options

-Option

-Columns

-Description

-Create Cell Validation Rule

-All

-Opens Cell Validation wizard

-Create Conditional Style

-All

-Opens Conditional Style wizard

-Create User Filter

-All

-Opens User Filter wizard

-Create [or Edit] Custom Sort

-All

-Opens Custom Sort wizard

-Create Plus/Minus Nudge Rule

-Number

-Opens Plus/Minus wizard

-Create [or Edit] Percent Bar

-Number

-Opens Percent Bar wizard

-Select Column

-All

-Selects all the values in the Column.

-Hide Column

-All

-Hides the column from the grid.

-Turn Flashing Cells On / Off

-Number

-Turns Flashing Cell On or Off for that Column.

-Edit Calculated Column

-Calculated Column

-Opens Calculated Column wizard

-Edit FreeText Column

-FreeText Column

-Opens Free Text Column wizard

-Show Column Information

-All

-Opens Column Information popup

-Create [or Edit] Format Column

-All

-Opens Format Column wizard

-Hide [or Show] Dashboard

-All

-Hides / Shows the Dashboard above the grid.

-Clear Column Filter

-All

-Clears the Filter on a column (if one exists)

-Hide [or Show] Quick Filter

-All (if filterable)

-Hides / Shows Quick Filter bar.

-Clear Updated Rows

-All

-Clears rows that have been styled via Updated Rows function.

-Context Menu Options

-Option

-When Shown

-Clear Alerts

-If the cell is currently highlighted as the result of an Alert

-Show Column Chooser

-Always

-Clear Updated Row

-If the cell is in a row which has been highlighted a different colour after update (via the Updated Rows function).

-## How It Fits Together

-to do

 ## Demo

 To see AdapTable in action visit our [Demo Site](https://demo.adaptabletools.com).
 Here you can see a large number of AdapTable demos each showing a different feature, function or option in AdapTable (using dummy data sets).